cfu288/cql-lforms-proposal/README.md

-# Exploring support for CQL in SDC Questionnaires and potential for executing CQL in the browser
+# Exploring CQL Support in SDC Questionnaires and Potential for Executing CQL in the Browser

 [This repository is accompanied by a live demo](https://cfu288.github.io/cql-lforms-proposal/).

 This repository explores the feasibility of adding support for CQL in FHIR Questionnaires.
-The goal is to allow for the execution of CQL expressions in the browser.
+The goal is to allow for the execution of CQL expressions and libraries in the browser.
 This would allow for the creation of dynamic forms that can calculate values based on CQL expressions.
-The ultimate goal is to add CQL support to [LForms](https://github.com/lhncbc/lforms).
+The ultimate goal is to add CQL support to [lforms](https://github.com/lhncbc/lforms).

-To achieve this goal, the following is required:
+To achieve this goal, accomplishing some of the following steps are required:

 1. Within a FHIR Questionnaire, allow for the inclusion of inline CQL expressions that can be executed in the browser.
 This requires the ability to either:

-   1. Translate the CQL inline expression into ELM
+   - Translate the CQL inline expression into ELM in the browser
-   2. Have the ELM representation provided alongside of the CQL inline expression using a [us-ph-alternative-expression-extension](http://hl7.org/fhir/us/ecr/StructureDefinition/us-ph-alternative-expression-extension) extension. **Currently not supported in questionnaires**, see [this discussion](https://chat.fhir.org/#narrow/stream/179220-cql/topic/Translating.20inline.20CQL.20to.20ELM).
+   - Have the ELM representation provided alongside of the CQL inline expression using a [us-ph-alternative-expression-extension](http://hl7.org/fhir/us/ecr/StructureDefinition/us-ph-alternative-expression-extension) extension. **However, this extension is currently not supported in questionnaires**, see [this discussion](https://chat.fhir.org/#narrow/stream/179220-cql/topic/Translating.20inline.20CQL.20to.20ELM).

-1. Within a FHIR Questionnaire, allow for external references to CQL libraries that can be used to execute CQL expressions in the browser.
-This requires the ability to either
+2. Within a FHIR Questionnaire, allow for external references to CQL libraries that can be used to execute CQL expressions in the browser.
+This requires the ability to either:
-   1. Fetch the external CQL library and translate it into ELM
+   - Fetch the external CQL library and translate it into ELM
-   2. Have the ELM representation provided alongside of the CQL library using a [cqf-library](http://hl7.org/fhir/StructureDefinition/cqf-library) extension.
+   - Have the ELM representation provided alongside of the CQL library using a [cqf-library](http://hl7.org/fhir/StructureDefinition/cqf-library) extension.

-## Barriers to Implementation
+# Barriers to Implementation

-### Lack of clarity/examples in IGs of incorporating CQL Libraries and Inline Expressions into FHIR Questionnaires
+## Lack of clarity/examples in IGs of incorporating CQL Libraries and Inline Expressions into FHIR Questionnaires

 - The current IGs for including CQL (both expressions and libraries) in questionnaires is not clear, with no easy to find example FHIR questionnaires that show how this might be done ([see discussion](https://chat.fhir.org/#narrow/stream/179255-questionnaire/topic/ELM.20representations.20alongside.20CQL.20libraries.2Fexpressions/near/432725398)).
 Given our current understanding, I've included two examples below of how this should be done.

 <details>
-  <summary>Example FHIR Questionnaire with Inline CQL example</summary>
+  <summary>Click Here to See Example FHIR Questionnaire with Inline CQL example</summary>

 ```json
 {